Stress relief is so critical to optimal health. Learning how to cope with stress is one of the biggest survival skills

 How do you react when things don't go according to plan?

-Do you roll with the punches or does anxiety keep you from enjoying life?
+Do you roll with the punches?
+Does anxiety keep you from enjoying life?
+Do you engage in harmful coping behaviors like stress-eating?

 To a great extent, our personality determines how we deal with stress in our lives, but here are 5 things to help keep your stress under control:

 Do you get enough sleep?
 I doubt it, it's becoming increasingly more common for folks to exist on less than 6 hours of sleep a night.
 The old rule of thumb is at least 8hrs/night.

 Sleep is so incredibly important, not just to rest our bodies, but to rejuvenate our minds.
 “Tired” and “cranky” absolutely go hand in hand, avoid waking up on the wrong side of the bed by getting adequate sleep each night.
 Don’t use your bedroom to watch the news or finish up work from the office.
 Instead, make your place of rest a place to relax and escape the day.
 Have a hot cup of tea, take a warm bath, or read a paperback (not an eReader with a back-lit screen that will mess with your circadian rhythms) to help you unwind.

 Practicing a short meditation in times of stress can give you a sense of calm, especially when the situation is one you really have no control over.

 Natalie MacNeil of She Takes on The World has some great videos outlining a simple meditation that will help you let go of stress and feel empowered to mow down your workday.

 Turn it Off